kushsolitary/blog/_posts/2013-09-16-introducing-my-blog-powered-by-jekyll-and-github.markdown

 It was cool and simple, but I wanted more control over how my blog works.
 So I removed Anchor CMS, and replaced it with [Jekyll][jekyll].
 Jekyll is one of the coolest thing I've came across - easy to setup and you can host it on github for free!

 The best thing about Jekyll is that you have full control over the working of your blog.
-Here's an excerpt from it's page:
+Here's an excerpt from its page:

 > Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through Markdown (or Textile) and Liquid converters, and spits out a complete,